Cats and Leashes – Should You Walk Your Cat?

 Training

-While leashes do work for some cats, you may find your furball more accepting of a harness.
-You’ll want to be sure the leash snaps on at the back, rather than at Fluffy’s neck.
-You’ll want to train your kitty indoors before taking her outside.
+To successfully leash train a cat, consider using a harness instead of a traditional leash attached at the neck.
+Most cats respond better to a harness that snaps at the back, providing more comfort and control.
+Start by introducing your cat to the harness indoors, allowing her to get used to the feel in a familiar environment before venturing outside.
 Start by getting her used to the harness.
 Let her sniff it and play with it, and give her lots of treats and cuddles, so she forms a good association with it.
 Then, let her wear it indoors.
 It may take a bit of time for her to accept this strange new piece of gear, but be patient.
 When she is used to the harness, attach the leash, and let her drag it around.
 Make sure to closely supervise your furball whenever she is wearing her harness and leash!
 If your cat has mobility challenges but still needs exercise, consider reading “Give Your Mobility-Challenged Cat Some Exercise” for more tailored tips.

 Safety